 So in conclusion Aztec Secret Indian Healing Clay from iHerb or Amazon is incredible, works just like it promises but you can’t use it too often, great price for the amount you’re buying, and true words most powerful clay mask.

 BUT another BUT.

-I decided to compare this two.
+I decided to compare these two.

-I got Indian healing clay by Melao company form AliExpress for 13.35$ for one pound of the mask.
+I got Indian healing clay by Melao company from AliExpress for 13.35$ for one pound of the mask.
 As it’s aliexpress there is no surprise that the shipping took one whole month.
 I even had to go to pick it up at the local post office since it wasn’t delivered directly to my home.

-First CON of this mask was the packing as it was badly closed so the clay was all over the bag.
+THE first CON of this mask was the packing as it was badly closed so the clay was all over the bag.

-Both clays claim to be 100% Natural Calcium Bentonite Clay but they differ in color, smell and structure.
+Both clays claim to be 100% Natural Calcium Bentonite Clay but they differ in color, smell, and structure.

 This green container clay had also green color clay that smelled kind of like dirt and the structure was a bit moister than the Aztec one.

 Description and instruction are pretty much the same: